Acropolis Official Website explained ✨

 Select your date and time

-Go to the Hellenic Heritage platform and choose “Acropolis & Slopes” from the featured attractions.
-Select your visit date, then pick a time slot - required since June 2023 to manage visitor numbers.
+Go to the Hellenic Heritage platform and choose "Acropolis & Slopes" from the featured attractions.
+Visitors must reserve their date and time online, as tickets can only be purchased up to three months in advance.
+After selecting your visit date, pick a time slot-required since June 2023 to manage visitor numbers and proceed to the next step in the booking process.
 Plan to arrive 30 minutes before your entry window.
-Tickets become available three months in advance, so booking early gives you access to the best morning slots.
 The last entrance is always 30 minutes before closing time, so visitors should plan accordingly.

 2